T of C

 and the Yin (Shang) dynasty is about to perish, ah.

-are beginning to sprout, ah.
+are beginning to have sprouts, ah.

 Footnotes (Shorthand references are explained on a separate page)